How to Post Bond

-If your detained loved one is eligible for bond and one is granted by an immigration judge, you have to follow specific instructions to post the bond for your loved one to be released.
+If your detained loved one is eligible for bond and one is granted by an immigration judge or by ICE, you have to follow specific instructions to post the bond for your loved one to be released.

 If you are in NYC, you can follow these instructions to pay bond for your detained loved one:

 Where: 26 Federal Plaza, Room 9-110, 9th floor, New York, NY 10278 or 970 Broad Street, 11th Floor, Newark, NJ 07102

 When: Open Monday through Friday between 8:30 am and 3 pm.
 However, go to the bond office as early as possible.
 The process will take hours and they might not see you after 1:30 pm.

 Who: You must be a U.S. citizen or lawful permanent resident (green card holder) to pay bond.
 If you do not speak English, please bring someone who speaks English.

 ICE will not accept personal checks, so you should bring either a certified bank check or Postal Service money order(s):